mmktomato/parcel-reporter-web-ext/README.md

 If you run `parcel`, `parcel serve` or `parcel watch`, the plugin runs `web-ext run` within it.
 If you modify your extension code, Parcel detects and rebuilds it, then web-ext detects it and reloads your extension.

 # Install
 Install via npm.
-In addtion, you need to install `parcel` and `web-ext` by yourself.
+In addtion, you need to install `parcel`, `@parcel/config-webextension` and `web-ext` by yourself.

 ```
+# Note that you need `2.0.0-rc.0` or higher version of `parcel` and `@parcel/config-webextension`.
-$ npm install --save-dev parcel web-ext parcel-reporter-web-ext
+$ npm install --save-dev parcel @parcel/config-webextension@next web-ext parcel-reporter-web-ext
 ```

 # Usage